narcinothing/zero-sum/README.md

 * **Properties**: Instances have fully editable properties regardless of the class

 ## Compatibility:
-* **Luau-lsp support**: It generates an separate internal, combined sourcemap that merges local files with those from Studio that's separate from Rojo that you can point to ensure you always have consistent and reliable Intellisense (if you want)
+* **Luau-lsp support**: It generates an separate sourcemap that merges local files with those from Studio that's separate from Rojo that you can point to ensure you always have consistent and reliable Intellisense (if you want)
 * **Native Script Sync support**: Coexists alongside Roblox's Script Sync feature without fighting for authority.
 * Best accompanied with **"Verde" by Dvitash** which recreates the Explorer/Properties tab from Roblox Studio and brings it to VSCode.